 This has been a favorite holiday blog for several years.
 This year I’m updating with some links to a couple of my favorite blogs for Holidays during the Pandemic that Shall Not Be Named.
 Rather than rewrite them and pass them off as our original ideas, I hope you don’t mind if I simply give you the links below.

-The Holidays, weather, politics, planetary changes, reduced light, EMF radiation from our technology, smart meters, WiFi, other people’s fear and stress…these are all factors that can affect you in myriad ways.
+The Holidays, weather, politics, planetary changes, reduced light, EMF radiation from our technology, smart meters, WiFi, other people’s fear and stress… are all factors that can affect you in myriad ways.

-You’re not alone if you’ve been more stressed, spaced out, overwhelmed, experiencing strange physical issues, feeling extra emotional or just out of sorts for the last few months.
+You’re not alone if you’ve been more stressed, spaced out, overwhelmed, experiencing strange physical issues, feeling extra emotional, or just out of sorts for the last few months.
+We need to find new ways to de-stress our holidays.

 Because we are all connected, you can often feel the anxiety depression or fears not only of those around you but friends, family even strangers around the world.
 Watching the news seems to heighten this.